felipe77-CH/territorial-garbage/README.md

 7. **Types of Final Urban Solid Waste Disposal**: Geographic representation classifying municipalities based on the primary type of waste disposal (landfill, open dump, recycling, among others).

+The methodology proposed in the study is described in detail along the path shown in figure Nº1.
+This figure clearly and systematically illustrates the key steps and processes that make up the urban solid waste management approach, from data collection to the analysis and interpretation of results.
+Through this visual representation, the comprehensive approach adopted to evaluate the selected indicators is made easier to understand, allowing for a better comprehension of the procedures and interactions between the different elements of the study.

 <figure style="text-align: center;">
   <img src="fluxograma_trabalho.png" alt="Texto alternativo">